MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/conceptual-extensions.md

 Each extension type defines the scope at which they operate on the cluster.
 Extension installations on Arc-enabled Kubernetes clusters are either *cluster-scoped* or *namespace-scoped*.

-A cluster-scoped extension is installed in the value for `release-namespace` that you set when you create an instance of an extension.
+When you create an extension instance, you specify the namespace where it's installed as `release-namespace`.
 Typically, only one instance of a cluster-scoped extension and its components, including pods, operators, and custom resource definitions (CRDs), are installed in the release namespace on the cluster.

 You can install a namespace-scoped extension in a specific namespace by using the `–namespace` property.
-Because an extension can be deployed for a namespace, multiple instances of a namespace-scoped extension and its components can run on a cluster.
+Because extension can be deployed at a namespace scope, multiple instances of a namespace-scoped extension and its components can run on a cluster.
 Each instance of the extension has permissions for the namespace where it's deployed.
 All extensions that are described in this article are cluster-scoped except the Event Grid on Kubernetes extension.

 All [currently available extensions](extensions-release.md) are cluster-scoped, except [Azure API Management on Azure Arc](/azure/api-management/how-to-deploy-self-hosted-gateway-azure-arc).